ReGen III

 With time and distance travelled, passenger car motor oils (PCMOs) become dirty but the underlying base oils do not wear out.
 In fact, it is the additives package (i.e., dispersants, detergents, antioxidants, etc.) in the PCMO that breaks down, while additional contaminants (i.e., metal filings, etc.) are introduced from the engine.
 To maintain maximum engine efficiency, PCMOs need to be changed on a regular basis.
 The re-refining process is able to remove the spent additives and contaminants and return the base oil to its original state for blending into new PCMO formulations.

-An estimated 2.47 billion gallons of motor and industrial lubricants are sold in the United States each year, generating 1.38 billion gallons of UMO available for collection and recycling.
-Of this, only 69% is collected, leaving the possibility that the uncollected oil makes its way into the environment and pollutes natural resources.
-Of the ~950 million gallons collected, almost half is processed into industrial fuels.
-In addition to the environmental impacts of this practice, this represents the lowest value end use for used motor oil.
+An estimated 2.4 billion gallons of motor and industrial lubricants are sold in the United States each year, generating 1.36 billion gallons of UMO available for collection and recycling.
+Of this, 72% is collected, leaving the possibility that 380 million gallons of uncollected oil makes its way into the environment.
+Of the ~980 million gallons collected, over 400 million gallons per year is processed into industrial fuels, resulting in nearly 800 million gallons per year, or 58%, of all UMO generated being burned or dumped.(1) In addition to the environmental impacts of this practice, this represents the lowest value end use for used motor oil.
 Re-refining produces high-quality end products that are indistinguishable from virgin crude products, while diverting a harmful waste stream and contributing to resource sustainability.
-(Source: U.S. Department of Energy)

 History of Re-refining